ndhngoc91/COMP90082_S1_TO_2021/README.md

 Documented here: [Local Deployment Guide](https://github.com/ndhngoc91/COMP90082_S1_TO_2021/blob/master/deployment/Local%20Deployment%20Guide.pdf)

-(NEW) Docker Deployment Guide (All components: Database(MySQL), Backend, Frontend are now Dockerized), note that the local or manual deployment is still usable and if anything bug/issue to arise, you can always go back to it.
+(NEW) Docker Deployment Guide (All components: Database (MySQL), Backend, Frontend are now Dockerized), note that the local or manual deployment is still usable and if anything bug/issue to arise, you can always go back to it.

-Follow these steps to deploy with Docker
+Follow these steps to deploy with Docker:

-1. Stop your local MySQL server (it will occupied port 3306 which makes the MySQL inside Docker won't be able to use that port). (in case you want to go back to local deployment, simply re-open your local MySQL)
+1. Stop your local MySQL server (it will occupied port 3306 which makes the MySQL inside Docker won't be able to use that port). (in case you want to go back to local deployment, simply re-open your local MySQL).

-2. The database .sql schema file inside <pre>db_migration_scripts/deploydata/</pre> will be import and use, so throw the version you want to use inside (remember only 1 file/version at a time)
+2. The database .sql schema file inside <pre>db_migration_scripts/deploydata/</pre> will be import and use, so throw the version you want to use inside (remember only 1 file/version at a time).

 3. Go to <pre>code/backend/app/api</pre> make sure inside database.py the HOST is <pre>HOST="mysqldb"</pre>
-(in case you want local deployment, change it back to HOST="localhost:3306")
+(in case you want local deployment, change it back to HOST="localhost:3306").

 4. Go to <pre>code/frontend/</pre> and inside the file "webpack.base.conf", make sure to set
    <pre>devServer: {